Chapter 12 : The One with the Dangerous Stunt

 “Okay everybody, Ms Evans needs to take her Skele-Gro and then get some more sleep so time for you to all leave.”
 Everybody reluctantly got up and wished me well before leaving.
 Everyone but James.
 He got out of his seat but bent down so he was level with me.

 “Don’t ever scare me like that again,” he whispered in my ear.
 James tenderly brushed my hair out of my face, his fingers lightly grazing my cheek.
+He quickly pecked me on the cheek.
 “See you.”
 Then he was gone.

 “Quite the young man isn’t he?”
 Madam Pomfrey commented lightly, pouring the Skele-Gro into a small glass.
 I was still staring at the door, which James had walked through just seconds ago.